 The most surprising are the tapestries by Bjørn Nørgaard, depicting scenes from Danish history, but in colors and style that you would not expect in such a venerable place.

-Besides the Reception Rooms there can be visited the royal stables, the royal kitchen as well as the ruins for Absalon’s castle underneath Christiansborg Palace.
+Besides the Reception Rooms, there can be visited the royal stables, the royal kitchen as well as the ruins of Absalon’s castle underneath Christiansborg Palace.